Skip to main content

 Limited Liability Company

-An LLC is a legal structure that combines aspects of a partnership with the limited liability of a corporation.
+A limited liability company, or LLC for short, is a legal structure that combines aspects of a partnership with the limited liability of a corporation.

 It allows you to choose whether to be taxed as a corporation, partnership or a sole proprietorship depending on how you choose to classify yourself to the Internal Revenue Service and your State government.